 Phone: 703.684.2782 or 800.999.2782

-- The Post-Professional Doctor of Occupational Therapy and the Physical Therapy Residency programs are not accredited by the specialty accreditation agencies listed above.
-These programs fall under the Regional Accreditation awarded to Creighton University by the Higher Learning Commission (HLC), a Commission of the North Central Association of Colleges and Schools (NCA).
+- The Post-Professional Doctor of Occupational Therapy is not accredited by the specialty accreditation agencies listed above.
+This program falls under the Regional Accreditation awarded to Creighton University by the Higher Learning Commission (HLC), a Commission of the North Central Association of Colleges and Schools (NCA).

 Chicago, IL 60602-2504